How to Fix Your Posture: Upper Cross Syndrome

-Besides from these certain movements, UCS can also occur due to injury and congenital disabilities.
+Besides these specific movements, UCS can also occur due to injury and congenital disabilities.

 Corrective Exercises and Stretches

-There are various types of exercises that can help in improving your condition and attain the right posture.
+Various types of exercises can help in improving your condition and attain the right posture.
 Among the recommended exercises are featured below.

-This exercise can be done either by sitting or standing.
+You can do this exercise either by sitting or standing.
 Let’s have the one when you’re seated.

 - Sit up straight and have your neck in a relaxed position.

 - Then, hold that position for about 8 seconds.
-You may repeat it 5 times which is equivalent to one set.
+You may repeat it five times which is equivalent to one set.